ErikDRen/MultiOnlineGame/README.md

 # MultiOnlineGame
 ## 2d muliplayer online game made with Unity

-## For test the game you just need to download the build.rar directory, unzip and execute "ProjetDevB2.exe"
+## For try the game you just need to download the build.rar directory, unzip and execute "ProjetDevB2.exe"

 ## How to play :
 ### &emsp; - Enter a pseudo with 3 character or more